 The European and US media lost their collective mind over this pairing.
 They covered the wedding in minute detail.
 The fact that Kelly was a commoner and an American meant the union with Prince Rainier was described as a ‘fairytale’.
 This particular idea has been recycled numerously since for Britain’s Princess Diana, Catherine the Duchess of Cambridge and Australia’s own Danish royal, Princess Mary to name but three.
 Regular non-royal women marrying princes are always supposed to be living a dream come true.

 The trouble with GRACE OF MONACO is that it attempts to tie together too many elements.
-There are numerous ideas teased into the daylight and then dropped.
+There are numerous ideas teased into view and then dropped.
 For example, Kelly was thought of as regal when she was in Hollywood, but is portrayed as slightly awkward when surrounded by these sophisticated Europeans.
-Feminism is given a nod when we see Rainier’s negative attitude regarding Kelly’s work as an actor.
+Feminism is given a nod when we see Rainier’s negative attitude regarding Kelly’s work as an actor or indeed having any kind of employment.
 She was arguably at least as good at her original job as he was at his.
 The movie works hard to convince us that the Prince and his advisors spent much of their time engaged in political machinations.
 However, it also wants to hit us with the Glamour of Grace.
 This unwieldy mix doesn’t make for a convincingly authentic biopic.
 In fact, GRACE OF MONACO feels somewhat like an old-fashioned movie, made in 2013, for US$30 million.

 Grace is presented somewhat implausibly as an Eliza Doolittle character with two Henry Higgins figures to guide her.
 One is Frank Langella playing Father Francis Tucker and the other is Dereck Jacobi playing an expert in royal protocol, Count Fernando D’Aillieres.
 Both actors are in fine form.
 Langella purrs through all of his lines.
 Jacobi is deftly theatrical in his scene–stealing role.
 All their stuff with Kidman is fun or melodramatically entertaining at least.

 The Royal Family of Monaco have called this film a fictionalised account of Grace Kelly’s life.
 This seems more than fair.
-This movie is not an accurate rendering of Princess Grace in the early 1960s, rather it’s a melodrama with odd casting choices, political manoeuvering, family intrigue, fabulous frocks and stunning millinery.
+This movie is not an accurate rendering of Princess Grace in the early 1960s, rather it’s a melodrama with odd casting choices, a plot about political manoeuvring and family intrigue, and the highlighting of fabulous frocks and stunning millinery.

 GRACE OF MONACO runs for 103 minutes.
 I am swimming against the tide of “worst film ever’ reviews and rating this a 6/10.